awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

 ### Database Creation

-We generated the SQLite database using a custom workflow that
+We generated the curated database using a custom workflow that:

-1. Parses a multi-sample VCF file annotated by snpEff,
+1. Parses a multi-sample VCF file annotated by snpEff.
-2. Extracts variant, annotation, and genotype data,
+2. Extracts variant, annotation, and genotype data.
-3. Writes the data into normalized relational tables (`variants`, `annotations`, `genotypes`).
+3. Writes the data into a highly compressed, normalized Parquet file tree (`variants.parquet`, `annotations.parquet`, `genotypes.parquet`, `metadata.parquet`).

-A prebuilt mini example database (`mini_sorghum_variant_vcf.db.gz`) is included in the `extdata/` folder of the package.
+A prebuilt mini example database directory (`mini_curated_sorghum_variant_resource`) is included in the `extdata/` folder of the package.

 ### Query Variant Tables

 The
 [`query_db()`](https://awkena.github.io/panGenomeBreedr/reference/query_db.md)
-function allows users to query specific tables within a panGenomeBreedr-formatted SQLite database for variants, annotations, or genotypes based on chromosome coordinates or candidate gene IDs.
+function allows users to query specific tables within a panGenomeBreedr-formatted DuckDB database for variants, annotations, or genotypes based on chromosome coordinates or candidate gene IDs.

 This function retrieves records from one of the following tables in the